Skip to main content

 3. Type in the name of the shift pattern.

-The pattern will allocate to the employee and it will repeat in your Scheduler.
 You can end shift patterns by clicking Clear pattern from this day onward in the context menu of a shift in the pattern.

 Please note that the shift pattern cannot be edited in the Shift Pattern screen once the shift pattern has been allocated to at least one employee in your Scheduler.

-Creating shift patterns from the Scheduler
+Creating Shift Patterns from the Scheduler

 Allocated shift presets present on your Scheduler can be used to create a shift pattern of employees.